 We are approximately equidistant from Abergavenny and Crickhowell, in the Eastern Brecon Beacons National Park – known as the Black Mountains

-For detailed directions from Crickhowell, Abergavenny and Hereford please read the panel on the right (or scroll all the way down on tablets and phones)
+For detailed directions from Crickhowell, Abergavenny and Hereford please read the page entitled How to Find Us in the menu bar above.

-Tea and cakes will be available on the NGS days and self-service tea will be available on most other days.
+Self-service tea will be available on most days.
 For group visits please discuss with us in advance.